-If I added employees I could make more money (9 out 10 people walk out when they see it is self serve) I would also be directly competing with the restaurants and the other coffee shop in town, all fighting for the same slice of the pie.
+If I added employees I could make more money but I would also be directly competing with the restaurants and the other coffee shop in town, all fighting for the same slice of the pie.
 Instead I decided to drop out of the fight before it began.
 I’m sure that The Vault impacts the other food service businesses in town in a minor way but my long term hope is that the focus on arts and culture will draw more people downtown and bit by bit increase the bottom line of the many Mom and Pop businesses and restaurants in downtown Valley City.
 Essentially, I hope to gain more of the pie by needing less of it to survive and increasing the size of the slice for everyone.
 This unusual plan has thus far been working, profits continue to rise with no one else (seemingly) the worse for it.

 The economic necessity of a small town makes having a coffee shop open late a financial near-impossibility.
 Everything in town closes by 6 pm except the bars and restaurants.
 I have nothing against bars or alcohol but I wanted to provide a family atmosphere that was open late with no pressure to leave, basically a non-alcoholic bar with a well stocked game cabinet.
 During the day most of our patrons are older adults and (when school is out) teenagers, and sales are pretty good.
 During the evening our patrons are college students and families with children, they come in talk, study, and play games, sometimes for many hours, but the numbers are fewer and they purchase less goods.
 If I employed baristas, the loss in the evenings would wipe out the profits made during the day.
 Without baristias more hours is not a loss, it’s just more.